open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 metric events, but offer varying degrees of performance and convenience.

+This section applies to calling conventions for counter, gauge, and measure instruments.
+Observer instruments, a special class of gauge defined by callbacks, are discussed in a dedicated section below.

 #### Metric handle calling convention

-As described above, metric events consist of an instrument, a set of labels, and a numerical value.
+As described above, metric events consist of an instrument, a set of labels, and a numerical value, plus associated context.
 The performance of a metric API depends on the work done to enter a new measurement.
-One approach to reduce cost is to pre-aggregate results, so that subsequent events in the same collection period for the same label set combine into the same working memory.
+One approach to reduce cost is to pre-aggregate results, so that subsequent events happening in the same collection period, for the same label set, combine into the same working memory.

 This approach requires locating an entry for the instrument and label set in a table of some kind, finding the place where a group of metric